Alexander H. and Helen V. Smith Research Award

 Alexander H. and Helen V. Smith Research Fund

-The primary purpose of this fund is to encourage the study of specimens of macrofungi − fleshy basidiomycetes and ascomycetes −collected by Alexander H. Smith and his associates.
+The Alexander H. and Helen V. Smith Research Award encourages the study of specimens of macrofungi − fleshy basidiomycetes and ascomycetes −collected by Alexander H. Smith and his associates.
 These collections and materials relating to them are currently deposited at the University of Michigan Herbarium.
 The fund will distribute grants-in-aid to cover all or a significant part of the expense of visiting the Herbarium and working with the collections and materials relating to them.

 The Alexander H. and Helen V. Smith Research Fund is administered by the Research Awards Committee.